gioboa/qwik-tiktok-microfrontends/README.md

 ## Startup project

-Once you've connected your application to AppWrite.
-Run the commands.
+Once you've add your AppWrite env variables in the `.env` file, run this command.

 `pnpm i`